ventilator/penplotter/README.md

 If you already have PrusaSlicer installed, you’re ready for a quick start

-* Use Prusa Slicer for gcode generation
+* Use Prusa Slicer for gcode generation from an existing SVG
+    * alternativly: Generate text and shapes directly with the slicer
 * Use SD Card or Pronterface (via USB) to transfer gcode
   * Pronterface offers a 2-click start solution.
 (Pronterface is a tool which comes with PrusaSlicer if you choose to install it.)